Matra

 note: visit huggingface space link if the embed fails to load.

-In active development, more optimzation, tests, language specific tokenizers coming soon.
+In active development; more optimization, tests, and language-specific tokenizers coming soon.

 Architectural Innovations

 Tokenization for Indic scripts is hard for a structural reason.
 A single syllable in Hindi, Tamil, or Kannada may be encoded as 2–4 UTF-8 bytes.
-A tokenizer trained predominantly on English text will decompose that syllable into individual bytes or Unicode code-points, producing a cascade of meaningless fragments.
-Every extra token is wasted context, wasted compute, and a weaker representation for the model.
+A tokenizer trained predominantly on English text will decompose that syllable into individual bytes or Unicode code-points, producing a cascade of single-character tokens.
+Each extra token increases inference cost and reduces effective context length.

 Unicode-Aware Pre-Tokenization